ChrisChinchilla/Chip-Shop/manual.md

 ### Create The Events Deck

-Shuffle the events deck and place it near the main game board, ideally at the bottom edge to follow turn phase order.
+Shuffle the events deck and place it near the main game board.

 ## Playing the game

-Use your favorite method for randomly selecting a starting player and play lasts for ten turns.
+Determine player order.
+This is in order of starting longevity score, from lowest to highest.
+In the event of a tie for longevity score, then highest loyalty score wins, if this ties, then use the turn order from last turn.
+Play lasts for ten turns.

 ### Phases per Turn

-Each turn consists of 5 short phases, these happen with all players undertaking each in sequence, clockwise.
-A turn ends after the last player has completed phase 5.
+Each turn consists of 6 short phases, these happen with all players undertaking each in sequence, in current turn order.
+A turn ends after the last player has completed phase 6.

 1. Start of the Year
 2. Place Staff